Antiope (character)

 Antiope is a fictional character appearing in American comic books published by DC Comics, usually as a supporting character in stories featuring Wonder Woman and the Amazons of Paradise Island/Themyscira.
 Created by writer Dan Mishkin and visualized by artist Don Heck, she first appeared in Wonder Woman #312 (February 1984), and is based on the mythological Antiope, one of the mythological Amazons.

 In most incarnations Antiope is depicted as the sister of Wonder Woman's mother, Queen Hippolyta.
-In the continuity of DC Comics' 2011 reboot, The New 52, she is also known as Alcippe, an incarnation that establishes her as Hippolyta's mother and the founding leader of the Amazons of Bana-Mighdall, who is worshiped by them as a sacred ancestor.
+In the continuity of DC Comics' 2011 reboot, The New 52, she is also known as Alcippe, and is Hippolyta's mother and the founding leader of the Amazons of Bana-Mighdall, who is worshiped by them as a sacred ancestor.

 In the 2017 DC Extended Universe live-action feature film Wonder Woman, she was portrayed by Robin Wright.
 Wright returned to portray the character in flashbacks in the 2020 film Wonder Woman 1984.

-Appearances

-Pre-"Crisis"
+Fictional character biography

-Antiope is introduced in Wonder Woman #312 in February 1984 as a high-ranking Amazon who is disillusioned with Hippolyta's rule, and plots to overthrow her.
-The character has no apparent familial relation to Hippolyta.
-She is eventually killed by Shadow Demons in Wonder Woman #328, during the "Crisis on Infinite Earths" crossover storyline.
+Antiope is introduced in Wonder Woman #312 in February 1984 as a high-ranking Amazon who is disillusioned with Hippolyta's rule and plots to overthrow her.
+She is killed by the Anti-Monitor's Shadow Demons in Crisis on Infinite Earths.

-Post-"Crisis"

-Wonder Woman is devolved into nonexistence during the 1985–86 storyline "Crisis on Infinite Earths", making way for a reboot of the character in February 1987.
-In the new backstory of the Amazons, the Greek Gods have taken the souls of women slain throughout time at the hands of men and sent them to the bottom of the Aegean Sea.
-Forming bodies from the clay on the sea bed, the souls come to the surface and become the Amazons.
-The first one to break surface is Hippolyta, who is elected Queen, and the second is her sister Antiope, who rules alongside her.
-An assortment of goddesses bestow them with various skills and powers, and give Hippolyta and Antiope each a Golden Girdle of Gaea, which enhances their strength and abilities.
-The Amazons eventually found the city of Themyscira in Anatolia and became known as fierce warriors of peace in Turkey, Greece and Rome.